- Why Mining Matters

 Meat Cove

-Cape Breton’s Meat Cove is famous for its amazing views but several kilometres inland the area also has a significant zinc deposit.
+Cape Breton’s Meat Cove is famous for its views but several kilometres inland the area also has a significant zinc deposit.

 Zinc was discovered over three kilometres southwest of Meat Cove in 1953 and an extensive, multi-year exploration program followed.
 Eighty-five diamond drillholes were drilled and various types of surveys and tests were conducted.
 A 560-foot adit (tunnel) was dug and at its end a 227-foot crosscut (horizontal tunnel) was also excavated.
 At surface, numerous pits were dug down to bedrock to get additional samples for analysis.